PEtab-dev/PEtab/doc/tutorial.rst

 only condition-specific parameter.
 Since in this example we include data from only one single experiment, it would not be necessary to specify the condition parameter here, but instead the value could have been also set in the model or in the parmameter table.
 However, the benefit of specifying it in the condition table is, that it allows us to easily add measurements from other experiments performed with different Epo concentrations later on.

-The condition table would look as follows:
+The condition table looks as follows:

 .. table:: Conditions table ``experimental_conditions.tsv``.